silinternational/certmagic-storage-dynamodb/README.md

 ## Testing locally
 You can build and run the tests for this package locally so long as you have Docker and Docker Compose available.
-Just run `docker-compose run test`.
+Just run `docker compose run test`.
 You could also run the DynamoDB local service separately and just run the tests from your local system, just be sure to adjust the `AWS_ENDPOINT` environment variable to point to where you have `dynamodb-local` running.